 Explicit feedback is given when the users interrupt their regular course of action to give feedback, or when the system interrupts the user to ask for feedback.
 Use explicit feedback methods judiciously, and only if implicit methods aren’t suitable.

 - The feedback trigger is close to the UI element and contextual information.

-- User can give direct feedback on a specific component or value.
+- Users can give direct feedback on a specific component or value.

-- The focus of the feedback is not limited to a specific component or value.
+- The focus is not limited to a specific component or value.